 1Gregory Bar Hebraeus. trans.
 Fr.
 Baby Varghese.
 Book of Guides (Hudaya) or Nomocanon.
 Malankara Orthodox Church Publications (2014) p.
-147

-- 1. When most of your peers in high school date, what are usually the reasons behind that?
-What are the selfish desires underlying those reasons?
-What are some things that you would consider red flags or unhealthy relationships? - 2.
-There are a lot of depictions of unhealthy relationships in popular culture and movies.
-Think how that might lead to unhealthy expectations when entering into marriage? - 3.
+147 as: patience, kindness, gentleness, peacefulness and simplicity throughout their journey.
+The virtue that is cultivated in that journey becomes to them true incorporeal and imperishable beauty.
+Reflection Questions - 1.
+When most of your peers in high school date, what are usually the reasons behind that?
+Are there selfish desires underlying those reasons? - 2.
+What are some things that you would consider red flags or unhealthy relationships?
+Think of a depiction of unhealthy relationships in popular culture or movies.
+How might that lead to unhealthy expectations when entering into marriage? - 3.
 What is the ultimate goal of an Orthodox Christian Marriage?
-With that perspective, how might that change a husband or wife's perspective in the daily life of their relationship?
+What could the husband or wife do during their daily life after marriage to remember their promise to God?